 John W. Spiegel is a partner in the Los Angeles office of Munger, Tolles & Olson.
 Mr. Spiegel is a Fellow of the American College of Trial Lawyers and ranked by Chambers USA as a “leading lawyer” in securities, white collar and general commercial litigation.
 He is also ranked in The Best Lawyers in America with bet-the-company litigation and commercial litigation.

 Before joining Munger Tolles, Mr. Spiegel clerked for Justice Byron White of the Supreme Court of the United States and served as an Assistant United States Attorney in Los Angeles, where he tried approximately two dozen cases in United States District Court.
 He also served as Special Assistant to Deputy Secretary of State Warren Christopher, where his primary responsibilities were in the area of international economic policy.
 Mr. Spiegel played first on the varsity tennis team at Stanford University and received the “Block S” award for the varsity athlete with the highest grade point average.
-He continues to have a USTA national ranking.
+He continues to compete in USTA national tournaments.

 - Represented Transocean Ltd., the parent company and indirect owner of the drilling rig Deepwater Horizon, in shareholder derivative litigation and federal securities cases arising from the Gulf of Mexico oil spill, obtained dismissals with prejudice.

 - Represented Warner Bros. in litigation with actor Charlie Sheen arising from his termination from the television series Two and a Half Men.
 In 2012, he received a California Lawyer Attorneys of the Year Award for his representation of Warner Bros. in this case.